franciscorichter/franciscorichter.github.io/_teaching/2025-fall-NC.md

 7. Eigenvalue problems: power method, QR iteration; applications.
 8. Optimization: gradient methods, line search, constraints, Gauss‑Newton and Levenberg‑Marquardt.

-### Code
-Python examples and assets will be available under `/files/nc-2025/lectureX/` for each week.
-If a link is missing, it will appear as materials are uploaded.

 For up-to-date information on schedule and lecture room, visit the [official USI course page](https://search.usi.ch/it/corsi/35275101/numerical-computing).